 The facet joints that connect the vertebrae in your spine can wear out, become degenerated, and develop bone spurs, which leads to inflammation and pain.
 A cervical facet block determines whether the facet joint is the source of pain, then the block is used to treat the pain.

-Your doctor at Garden State Pain Control uses fluoroscopic X-ray to guide needle placement, then injects a numbing anesthetic and steroid.
+Your doctor at Garden State Pain & Orthopedics uses fluoroscopic X-ray to guide needle placement, then injects a numbing anesthetic and steroid.
 The local anesthetic provides immediate but temporary relief, while the steroid begins to reduce inflammation and pain in five to 10 days.